jbelmont/unix-programming-and-regular-expressions-workshop/docs/decision-making-and-exit-status.md

 fi
 ```

-This command will short circuit if first check passes meaning only *$var* is evaluated
+This command will short circuit if first check passes meaning that *$NUM1 and $NUM2* are evaluated

 Both `&&` and `||` have same precedence